 It then goes to show that a faulty windshield will not provide utmost protection to you and your passengers if any eventuality like a collision happens.

-Stopping the Spread of a Windshield Crack
+Stopping the Spread of a Windshield Crack Is Mandatory

 As you drive your car, it will eventually develop cracks here and there, at some point in time.
 If you are using your car for quite some time, the forces of the elements might have caused it to develop cracks.
 Or your windshield might have been accidentally hit by somebody, or perhaps a stone on the street found its way on its surface and left a small crack.

-It is not necessary for you to replace the whole windshield when you begin to see a small crack.
+If you asked yourself how to stop a windshield crack from getting bigger, you need to know that it is not necessary for you to replace the whole windshield when you begin to see a small crack.
 You can immediately correct the problem and prevent it from worsening if you will follow these steps.

 1. Buy a glass repair kit